 59′ Milsom’s powerfull freekick forces Istead to come out and punch clear.

-60′ A good bit of work from Sutton allows Beautyman to get a quick shot away on goal but Istead isn’t troubled at all and comfortably saves.
+60′ A good bit of work from Sutton allows Beautyman to get a quick shot away on goal, but Istead isn’t troubled and comfortably saves.

-63′ Parrish’s quick feet allow him to break into the box and put a ball into the box.
-It is met by the head of Ben Goodliffe and is cleared for a throw in.
+63′ Parrish’s quick feet allow him to break into the box and send across a searching ball.
+It is met by the head of Ben Goodliffe and cleared for a throw in.

 66′ YELLOW Davis is shown a yellow card for a poor tackle.